MEET THE TEAM!

 MEET SUSAN & KAREN

 At the end of 6-months, Susan has spent $480 more out of pocket than our friend Karen.
-Although both women were recovering from similar injuries, Susan invested less than a third of the time (10.6 vs. 32 hours) for a fuller recovery that got her back to the lifestyle she loved sooner.
+Although both women were recovering from similar injuries, Susan invested less than a third of the time (10.6 vs. 32 hours) for a full recovery that got her back to the lifestyle she loved sooner.
 This outcome also doesn’t account for the intangibles around enjoying a dynamic, individualized care plan and relationship built with her BWPT physical therapist.

 Which path will you choose to get back to your peak performance?